-Because our time is valuable, as a matter, time is THE most precious resource we’ll ever possess.
+Time is our most precious resource.
 And it’s slipping away, never to be replenished.
 Not being able to focus and use our time efficiently has a negating effect on our lives.

 Let’s begin by examining the “Focus Killers” that make us less productive.
 We will discuss tips and techniques to help improve your focus.
 And we’ll create your step by step plan to improving your productivity!

 Focus will happen when you’ve said yes to one thing and ignored all others

 Focus killers are the things that sidetrack us from what we want to be doing.
 Time killing activities are “noise”.
 That kills our ability to focus.
 To have “Laser Focus” requires you to get rid of all distraction while you focus on the task at hands.